p-szymo/poetry_genre_classifier/README.md

 # Predicting Poetic Movements

-### *NOTE (as of 08/25/2020): I'm currently working on improving this project using more accurately scraped poems.
-I'm also re-organizing the notebooks, so the modeling and recommendation system notebooks are not currently up to the usual standard.*

-### *The app is still useable (and highly, shall we say, recommended).
-Finally, the conclusions are shaping up to be very similar to what is included in this ReadMe (which will also be revamped).*

-### Thanks for understanding :) Without further ado:

 ## Summary
 After scraping [Poetry Foundation](https://www.poetryfoundation.org/) for poems within certain genres, I use natural language processing (NLP) techniques to analyze the form, structure, and word usage of four poetic movements: pre-1900 (Victorian and Romantic), Modern (a standalone category), Metropolitan (New York School [1st and 2nd Generation], Confessional, Beat, Harlem Renaissance, Black Arts Movement), and Avant-Garde (Imagist, Black Mountain, Language Poetry, Objectivist).